Steel Vs. Plastic - What Are The Key Differences?

 Colour Options

 Surprisingly, there are a similar amount of colour options for both steel and plastic gutters.
 PVC systems are generally available in black, white, brown, grey and cast iron effect.
-At Gutter Supplies we stock steel in a Galvanised finish, which is the most popular, but also in Black, Graphite Grey, Copper Effect and White.
+At Gutter Supplies we stock steel in a Galvanised finish, which is the most popular, but also in Black, Graphite Grey, and Copper Effect.
 We have made a short video that highlights the difference between our Graphite Grey Steel and standard grey PVC.

 Ease of Installation